gridclub/HackPVTA/index.md

 HackPVTA could not have taken off without the support of various organizations & people.
 We acknowledge the support of :

-* The Department of Mathematics & Statistics at UMass Amherst.
+* The Department of Mathematics & Statistics, UMass Amherst.
 * The Five College Statistics Program.
-* The Department of Mathematics & Statistics at Amherst College.
+* The Department of Mathematics & Statistics, Amherst College.
-*
-*

-** More to follow!**
+* The Department of Biostatistics and Epidemiology, School of Public Health and Health Sciences, UMass Amherst.
+* The Graduate Student Senate, UMass Amherst